nwcm/vscode-pmd-cpd/README.md

-# Code analysis gutters
+# PMD Copy Paste Detection

-A tool to highlight lines and show other information relating to the results of various code analysis tools.
+A tool to highlight lines of duplicated code flagged by PMD CPD CLI

 ## Features